Searching for the neutral triple gauge couplings in the process $\mu^+\mu^-\to \gamma \nu\bar{\nu}$ at muon colliders: Introduction

 A major advantage of lepton colliders is the ability to control the polarization of the initial-state leptons.
 Beam polarization can enhance sensitivity to NP effects.
-It enables the construction of observables sensitive to specific operator structures, helps disentangle interference between SM and NP contributions, and reduce background contamination.
+It enables the construction of observables sensitive to specific operator structures, helps disentangle interference between SM and NP contributions, and reduces background contamination.
 Recent studies have demonstrated that beam polarization can significantly tighten expected constraints on nTGCs in processes such as $e^{+}e^{-}\rightarrow Z\gamma$ and $e^{+}e^{-}\rightarrow ZZ$~\cite{Jahedi:2023myu,Guo:2024qyx}.
 Therefore, it is important to investigate the role of initial-state polarization in probing nTGCs at future muon colliders.

+The electron electric dipole moment (EDM) is a highly sensitive probe of CP violation and BSM physics~\cite{Alarcon:2022ero,Pospelov:2025vzj,Brod:2022bww}.
+In the SMEFT framework, CPV effects arise from higher-dimensional operators, with dimension-8 terms potentially contributing at the one-loop level~\cite{Panico:2018hal,Ardu:2025rqy}.
+Owing to its exceptional experimental precision, the EDM measurement provides stringent constraints on such operators, offering a complementary approach to collider searches for nTGCs.
+In this work, as a complement to collider analysis, we perform a preliminary study of the contribution of CPV nTGCs operators to the electron EDM and derive the corresponding constraints on the two pure gauge dimension-8 operators.

 This paper is organized as follows.
-In section~\ref{sec:formalism-nTGC}, the set of 14 nTGCs operators are introduced and classified.
+In Section~\ref{sec:formalism-nTGC}, the set of 14 nTGCs operators are introduced and classified.
 Then the comparison of contributions of VBF and annihilation process is discussed, and the beam polarization effects on the cross sections at muon colliders are explored.
 The partial wave unitarity bounds are also presented.
-In section~\ref{sec:Numerical} the numerical results for both the unpolarized and polarized cases are presented.
-Finally, we conclude our research in section~\ref{sec:Summary}.
+In Section~\ref{sec:Numerical}, the numerical results for both the unpolarized and polarized cases are presented.
+In Section~\ref{sec:EDM}, we study how CPV nTGCs operators contribute to the electron EDM and how the EDM bound constrains nTGCs coefficients.
+Finally, we conclude our research in Section~\ref{sec:Summary}.